 Protecting You And Your Rights As An Education Professional

 OEA Advocates are trained to help you and your local Association understand your professional rights and the protections available to you.
 Our goal is to assist you in participating in the decisions that affect your salaries, fringe benefits, and working conditions.
-Whether it is with you individually, through advocacy related trainings and workshops or in planning sessions with your local executive committee, we help protect you and your colleagues by offering assistance with a vast array of issues:
+Whether it is with you individually, through advocacy related trainings and workshops or in planning sessions with your local executive committee, we help protect you and your colleagues by offering assistance with a vast array of issues (outlined on this page).

 Advocates offer assistance with writing responses to evaluations, admonishments or plans for improvement, assistance with individual rights and employment problems, and representation with disciplinary issues.